GiuntaJC/Tactical-RPG/README.md

 #### _Final Capstone project for Epicodus_

+Time spent so far: 28.5 hours (see Work Log.txt)

 #### By _**Joey Giunta**_

 ## Project Overview (Will be added to as the project evolves)